 How To Be Productive

 Being productive is massively important.
-If you’re not putting pen to paper (or to tablet) you’re not going to finish your story.
+Now, I don’t necessarily believe in the “do a little every day” mentality (again your personal health should come first), but if you’re never putting pen to paper (or to tablet) you’re not going to finish your story.

 I was invited onto the Comix Launch podcast to talk about how to turn procrastination into productivity.
 You can listen to the full episode here if that interests you.